 Playback Issues: The blu-ray, despite being region free, is based on PAL video masters and encoded as PAL video on the discs.
 Some fans have been unable to play PAL discs on North American NTSC blu-ray players that lack PAL decoding function.

 Others have been able to play the discs on NTSC blu-ray players but have had playback issues where the video is 20 per cent too fast as PAL is 25 frames per second while NTSC is 30 frames per second.

 Some have been able to play the discs without issue due to their blu-ray players being able to accommodate PAL playback appropriately; some have used PC blu-ray drives to copy the video files into a format like MKV or MP4 for playback.

 Turbine's "Summer of Love" is, for some reason, blurrier and also missing half the colour of the Universal version.
-Turbine's "Prince of Wails," "Fever," "Eggheads" and "The King is Back" seem to be missing about one-quarter of the colour.
+Turbine's Pilot, "Prince of Wails," "Fever," "Eggheads" and "The King is Back" seem desaturated and lacking in contrast.
 "Last Days" and "Luck of the Draw" are not desaturated but suffer from a lost of contrast and sharpness like the rest.

-However, thanks to modern video compression techniques, the image is not obscured with artifacts and blockiness like the Universal and Mill Creek DVD releases.
-In addition, the PAL files do not seem to suffer from the severe aliasing issues that affect five Season 1 episodes in the Universal set; the files have been run through a detelecine process to reduce if not wholly remove interlacing artifacts.
+However, the PAL files (576 pixels high and interlaced) do not seem to suffer from the severe aliasing issues that affect five Season 1 episodes in the Universal set; the files seem to have had the fields aligned for transfer to the MPEG-2 format.